TantiHenditasari/Dummy-Project-Inventory-Pricing-Profitability-Data-Analysis/README.md

   - IDROIX_BALRX7-Gold showed no sales activity in 2021 and the first half of 2022.
 However, it experienced an explosive sales performance in Q3 2022 (August-September), generating approximately $5.18 billion in sales during this period.
 This sudden surge and high sales performance in 2022, following no sales in 2021, strongly suggests that this is a newly launched product that quickly became a high-demand, 'hot-cake' item, reflecting a significant recent trend in technology
   - Samsung Galaxy S-7 maintained high and stable sales throughout 2021, peaking at $638.9 million in September 2021.
 However, its performance declined sharply, resulting in no sales in 2022.
 This significant decrease is likely attributed to the market's shift towards newer technology and updated product features
   - Mac-Book Pro 15 Inch demonstrated strong performance from Q2 2021 through Q2 2022, reaching its peak sales of $817.8 million in April 2022.
 Nevertheless, sales for this product ceased entirely in the second half of 2022
-  - iPhone 7 began to establish its market dominance within the iPhone series during the last quarter of 2021.
+  - iPhone 7 Matt-Black began to establish its market dominance within the iPhone series during the last quarter of 2021.
 It continued to exhibit stable performance, reaching its peak sales of $513 million in March 2022
   - iPhone 6S Pro demonstrated strong sales performance throughout 2021 and into early 2022, peaking at $538 million in December 2021.
 Its sales performance in 2022 indicates a clear customer shift towards newer iPhone series models
 - Seasonal trend of top 5 categories:
   - Mobiles & Tablets category consistently held the highest sales contribution, particularly from Q2 2021 to Q3 2022, peaking significantly in August-September 2022 with sales reaching $5.6 billion.
 Despite a sharp decline in Q4 2022, it remained the top-performing category, still generating $460 million in November 2022.
 This consistent leadership is likely driven by high demand for technology and the inherently high price points of its products